james-gould/PersonalBlog/all_collections/_posts/2025-24-04-Azure-Key-Vault-Emulator.md

 - **Session or persistent storage of secure data**, meaning you can destroy all secure values when your application is finished running or keep them around if you don't want to run any initialisation code.
 - **No new dependencies** because the emulator is hosted externally to your main application (unless you use the handy `Client` library, more below).

-If you use (and like) the Emulator please make sure to ⭐ the repository, this engagement (amongst other criteria) is used to validate project applications for [.NET Foundation membership](https://github.com/dotnet-foundation/projects/issues/441) which will guarantee long term support for the project.
+If you use, and like, the Emulator please make sure to ⭐ the repository, this engagement (amongst other criteria) is used to validate project applications for [.NET Foundation membership](https://github.com/dotnet-foundation/projects/issues/441) which will guarantee long term support for the project.
 Thank you!

 ## Getting started With the Emulator

-If you want a quickstart guide using `.NET Aspire` [you can read a succinct guide using this documentation](https://github.com/james-gould/azure-keyvault-emulator/tree/development?tab=readme-ov-file#quickstart-net-aspire).

-For those interested in a more granular explanation, the emulator runs as a [container](https://hub.docker.com/r/jamesgoulddev/azure-keyvault-emulator) on your local machine and can be accessed by setting your `VaultUri` to `https://localhost:4997`.
+The emulator runs as a [container](https://hub.docker.com/r/jamesgoulddev/azure-keyvault-emulator) on your local machine and can be accessed by setting your `VaultUri` to `https://localhost:4997`.

 It's that easy... but it gets even easier.

-If you're using `.NET Aspire` there's now built-in support for the emulator, meaning you can optionally override your  `IResourceBuilder<AzureKeyVaultResource>` to use the emulator
+If you're using `.NET Aspire` there's now built-in support for the emulator, meaning you can optionally override your  `IResourceBuilder<AzureKeyVaultResource>` to use the emulator.

 First install the [AzureKeyVaultEmulator.Aspire.Hosting](https://www.nuget.org/packages/AzureKeyVaultEmulator.Aspire.Hosting) package (.NET 8 or 9 only):